Skip to content

 India Farm Agriculture Green

-There is a lot of buzz on social media on the modern self-sustaining farming, shortage of food namely chicken in the market and food security for the future.
+There is a lot of buzz on social media on the modern self-sustaining , shortage of namely in the market and for the future.
 A large part of the world especially from this side of the globe is still using the old farming methodologies which among others, are very labour intensive, expensive and resource hungry.
 Photo by Debendra Das from Pexels

 Read More »Farming 101: Precision & Smart Farming – Part 1: Lessons from Netherlands (Videos)